Are you feeling overwhelmed or having a difficult time handling challenges in your life?

 Do you need support, increased understanding, or more connection with others who may have similar experiences to you?

 If you answered “yes” to any of these questions, then group therapy may be the right fit for you.
 Group therapy provides connection with others while giving you access to valuable and affordable therapy that could help you with your treatment needs and goals.

 Telehealth Therapy Group for Amazing Adults with ADHD

-Group Description: This group is for amazing adults with ADHD who want connection, support, and increased understanding of their symptoms and experiences.
-This group teaches skills to understand and address challenges related to ADHD symptoms and strategies to utilize your unique strengths.
+Group Description: This group is for adults with ADHD in NC who want connection, support, and increased understanding of their symptoms and experiences.
+This group teaches skills to understand and address some challenges related to ADHD symptoms and strategies to utilize your unique strengths.
 This group also offers strategies to build self-confidence and self-compassion and to improve your ability set boundaries with others.

-When: Tuesdays from 6:00pm-7:15pm starting August 24th.
-This group is 12-15 sessions long.
-The reason there are three flexible days built in to the group timeframe is that people with ADHD need structure, but often benefit from a little flexibility to have the best experience.
-Part way through the group, group members and the therapist will discuss whether 12 sessions is enough or if we want to utilize any of the three extra built in sessions.
+When: Tuesdays from 6:15pm-7:30pm starting in November 2022.
+The group is approximately 12-15 sessions long.
+The reason there are three flexible dates built in to the group timeframe is that people with ADHD often benefit from structure, but also benefit from a little flexibility to have the best experience.
+Part way through the group, group members and the therapist will discuss whether 12 sessions is enough or if we want to utilize any of the three extra built in session dates.

 Group Cost: $40 per week/session, free consult by telephone or telehealth required prior to starting group

 Additional Group Information: This group will have approximately 4-8 group members.
 Group sessions involve therapeutic activities and discussions focused on skill-building, increased self-understanding, identification of strengths, setting value focused goals, improving self-confidence, and increasing self-compassion.